 The Great Organ is widely considered to be the masterpiece of American pipe organ building and is an acclaimed national treasure.
 It is a four manual and pedal, seven division, electro-pneumatic action instrument of 151 ranks and 8,514 pipes.
 The Great Organ has several extraordinary features, including the world famous State Trumpet above the Cathedral's West End, one of the most powerful organ stops in the world.
 For a complete description of The Great Organ's exquisitely detailed architecture, please click here.

-Watch Associate Organist Raymond Nagem's recording debut at the Great Organ in the video below:
+Watch Associate Music Director Raymond Nagem's recording debut at the Great Organ in the video below:

 Great Organ: Midday Monday